Phylum Mollusca: Soft-Bodied Animals & Key Classes | NGSS High School Biology

 2. The Pearl Industry

-The most famous economic contribution of mollusks is the production of pearls.
+- The most famous economic contribution of mollusks is the production of pearls.

-- Process: When a foreign object (like a grain of sand) gets trapped between the mantle and the shell of a Pearl Oyster, the mantle secretes layers of nacre (mother-of-pearl) around it.
+- When a foreign object (like a grain of sand) gets trapped between the mantle and the shell of a Pearl Oyster, the mantle secretes layers of nacre (mother-of-pearl) around it.

-- Value: These organic gemstones are used in high-end jewelry and are a major export for many coastal regions.
+- These organic gemstones are used in high-end jewelry and are a major export for many coastal regions.

 3. Environmental "Bio-filters"

-Many mollusks, especially bivalves, act as natural water purifiers.
+- Many mollusks, especially bivalves, act as natural water purifiers.

 - They are Filter Feeders, meaning they strain tiny organisms and organic particles from the water.